vincentarelbundock/marginaleffects/README.md

 Since predictions, comparisons, and slopes are conditional quantities, they can be a bit unwieldy.
 Often, it can be useful to report a one-number summary instead of one estimate per observation.
-Instead of presenting “conditional” estimates, some statisticians recommend reporting “marginal” estimates, that is, an average of unit-level estimates.
+Instead of presenting “conditional” estimates, some methodologists recommend reporting “marginal” estimates, that is, an average of unit-level estimates.